Comanchero Motorcycle Club: Other chapters

-Popular criminal Vince Focarelli was kicked out of the Hells Angels.
+Notorious criminal Vince Focarelli was kicked out of the Hells Angels.
 He then joined other clubs including the Comancheros, and set up his own club.
 He left the Comancheros later.
 He and his son Giovanni were shot at by unknown assailants in 2012.
 Vince was sent to the Royal Adelaide Hospital and his son died.
 He refused to name any suspects even though this was not the first time he was targeted.
 While Vince was in hospital, he was visited by friends who were Finks members.
 Some Finks members also visited the funeral of Giovanni.

 In July 2023, Alen Mordian, a senior Comanchero gang member, was shot dead by unknown persons.
 A few months later, a senior gang member and his sister were arrested, with drugs and weapons being seized.